San Jose Session

 Summit Debate gets access to the best facilities that Santa Clara University has to offer!
 To accommodate our low student to staff ratio, we have a number of classrooms to compliment our larger lecture spaces.
 Students will walk to buildings that are close to the Residence Hall and some may have classes and event labs that will meet in smaller classroom and meeting spaces in the Residence Hall.

 All lab groups are placed with two or three instructors at a ratio of 6:1.
 The lecture series are broken into smaller cohorts to maximize learning potential.
-Lectures will never have more than 55 students at a time.
+Most lectures will never have more than 55 students at a time.

-Students reside in one of the Suite Living Residence Halls at Santa Clara University.
+Students reside in Swig Hall at Santa Clara University.
 Students share a double-bed room with another attendee and are placed into suites that hold 4 to 6 students.
 The air-conditioned rooms have a common area, private bathroom, and private shower.
 Santa Clara University provides students with a linen package, which includes a pillow, pillowcase, sheets, towel, washcloth, and blanket.
 There is a linen exchange that occurs mid-camp where students can get fresh linens.
 There are security entrances to the dorm, with Santa Clara University security patrolling at all times with assistance from Santa Clara University summer conference staff.
 Summit Debate provides its own residential life staff dedicated to the supervision and health and wellness of students.
 Summit Debate provides additional residential life supervision in the evening.